Basem98/blasteroids/README.md

 * Use the upper arrow key to move the ship in the direction it's directed at
 * Use the space bar to fire your blasts!

+## What are the rules?
+It's as basic as this; You will start the game with 1 asteroid, what will you do?
+Obviously BLAST it!
+Then this asteroid will split into 2, those 2 will be more vulnerable and can be one shot.
+Whenever you completely destroy an asteroid, a new one will respawn at one of the 4 corners of the display.
+The more asteroids you kill, the higher your score can get and the quicker those asteroids will move.
+Each new asteroid will split into two when it's hit for the first time, then the resault will be more vulnerable asteroid, which can be one shot.
+There's no consequences in the game yet, i.e., the asteroids cannot kill you.
+It's just you and some asteroid who can get REALLY QUICK!

 ## What does the game lack so far?
 1. There's no collision detection between the asteroids and the ship yet
 2. The game only works on linux so far